 Trying to produce an authoritative list of Harry Potter translations is extremely difficult, in no small part due to the fact that one’s purpose in assembling such a list biases the criteria for inclusion or exclusion are not always clear!
 The list here is geared towards collectors with a variety of interests and so includes books that other lists may not.
-The excellent Wikipedia page, Harry Potter in Translation (which I regularly contribute to), for example, is focused on the question of “how many languages have the Harry Potter books been officially translated into?”
-It doesn’t include unauthorized translations and it doesn’t provide much information about cases where the books have been regionally adapted.
-It does record multiple translations into the same language, but almost as an aside.

 This list is organized around language-related ‘editions’ of all types: translations, regional adaptations, transliterations and other significant variations in texts that have been observed (but not, say, the illustrated edition).
 This is reflective of my own collecting interests; as a linguist, I’m interested primarily in the texts of books as documents.
 I don’t care about first editions or whether or not a translation is “official”.
 Other people have totally different interests which is why: a) I have tried to be as clear as possible about what the books on this list are; and b) why I intend to increase the scope of this list over time to reflect broader interests as well.
 Ultimately, I would love it if this became the authoritative place to look for information on any edition in any language of any Harry Potter book.